 The GIA rates are determined by applying a linear regression to each comparison, the slope of each regression representing the relative rate of GIA between sites.

-5 Discussion
+4 Results and Discussion

 5.1 GIA Calculation Results

 Listed in this section are the results of each of the possible combinations of sites.
 Since 4 sites were used, a total of 6 distinct combinations of sites were studied.